Geodood19/map671FinalProject/README.md

-# Map of visibility from Pilot Knob State Nature Sanctuary
+# Map of visibility overlap from popular destinations in Red River Gorge
-This map is designed to show the visibility range from the outlook of Pilot Knob at Pilot Knob State Nature Sanctuary.
-While this map is to serve as no replacement to the real experience, it is intended to be supplementary to what hikers can see from the lookout point at the end of the trail.
-This map can also verify to the user what they can or cannot see from the outlook on Pilot Knob, as there could be some areas not identifiable from this map.
+This map is designed to show overlapping visibilities from popular hiking destinations within Red River Gorge.
+While this map is to serve as no replacement to the real experience, it is intended to be supplementary to what hikers can see from these destinations and where overlap from these viewpoints can occur.

 If you would like to view this map, [please click here](https://...).